dkelly255/PP4-Fantasy-Football-Centre/README.md

 ## Structure

 The website is structured using the Django Framework functionality, with a home page, a login option, and a signup page.
-The home page contains the main content of the site, housing the Fantasy Football Articles, together with the comments that have been posted by other users/viewers
+The home page contains the main content of the site, housing the Fantasy Football Articles, together with the comments that have been posted by other users/viewers.

+The core website data  will be stored in Heroku's PostgreSQL add-on, and website static files and media/images will be stored on the Cloudinary Platform.
+I have made the decision to store website images on Cloudinary rather than Heroku due to the fact that Heroku is an ephemeral file system, and the Dyno system it utilizes can cause problems in situations where the project has been idle or if it has not been accessed for a certain length of time.
+Cloudinary is a persistent file store, and will therefore minimise the likelihood of such issues occurring and interrupting or deteriorating the User Experience, ensuring site visitors have less chance of seeing broken image links when browsing the site.
+In terms of the Cloudinary design choice, it is also less complicated to setup than other persistent file stores (such as Amazon S3 or Microsoft Azure) so will fit well for the scope of this project.

 ## Code Structure